-You might be wondering if mugwort is a good option for your skin.
+If you’re into the K-beauty world’s super ingredients like we are, you might have wondered: Is mugwort good for your skin?
 Following the groundbreaking essence formula from the brand “I’m From”, it has become one of the trendiest ingredients of Korean skincare.
 Currently, the hype surrounding this ingredient, particularly in Korean skincare items and food, seems to be never-ending.
 But it can be difficult to decide whether mugwort is good for you.

 What is Mugwort?

 Mugwort (artemisia vulgaris) is a perennial plant native to Northern Europe and Asia that has now spread to North America.
 The plant blooms in the summer and produces yellow or dark orange flowers.
 In the past, people have used its leaves not only for external reasons but also for brewing tea.
 The delicate bitter taste of the mugwort leaves is famous in Asia, because the plant has been used extensively in traditional medicine.

 Mugwort has long been well-known for its benefits.
 In fact, both Western and Eastern traditional medicine used it.
 Ancient Romans used to plant it by the roadside so that soldiers could put the leaves in their shoes to relieve their aching feet.

 Chinese medicine still uses the plant in various concoctions and treatments.
 One treatment, moxibustion, is a traditional Chinese practice that consists of rolling the leaves onto sticks or cones.
 The traditional medicine practitioner places these cones directly on the skin.
 As the leaves burn, the skin gently heats.
 Additionally, practitioners used mugwort to activate acupuncture points in order to make acupuncture treatments more effective.

 Why do we consider it a super ingredient?